DATA PRIVACY POLICY

 - in other cases specified by law.

-Masterfield shall examine the objection within the shortest possible time after its submission, but no later than within 15 days, make a decision on its merits, and inform the requester in writing of its decision.
-If Masterfield determines the objection to be justified, it shall cease the data processing, lock the data, and notify those to whom the objected personal data was previously transmitted, who are obliged to take action to enforce the right to object.
+Masterfield shall examine the objection as soon as possible after it is submitted, but no later than within 15 days, decide on its merits, and inform the requester in writing of its decision.
+If Masterfield finds the objection to be justified, it shall cease the data processing, block the data, and notify those to whom the objected personal data was previously transferred; those parties are obliged to take action to enforce the right to object.

-Masterfield is obliged to reimburse any damage caused by its unlawful handling of the data subject's data or breach of data security requirements.
-The data subject may claim compensation from Masterfield if the unlawful handling of their data or breach of data security requirements violates their right to personal dignity.
+Masterfield is obliged to compensate any damage caused by unlawful processing of the data subject’s data or by a breach of data security requirements.
+The data subject may claim compensation from Masterfield if unlawful processing of their data or a breach of data security requirements violates their right to personal dignity.

-Masterfield is exempt from liability for damages caused and the obligation to pay compensation if it proves that the damage or violation of the data subject's right to personal dignity was caused by an unavoidable external circumstance beyond the scope of data processing.
-Compensation for damage and compensation cannot be claimed to the extent that the damage resulted from intentional or grossly negligent conduct on the part of the aggrieved party or from the violation of personal rights.
+Masterfield is exempt from liability for damages and from the obligation to pay compensation if it proves that the damage or violation of the data subject’s right to personal dignity was caused by an unavoidable external circumstance outside the scope of data processing.
+Compensation for damage and compensation cannot be claimed to the extent that the damage resulted from intentional or grossly negligent conduct on the part of the injured party, or from the violation of personal rights.

 RECOURSE

-The data subject may turn to court against Masterfield in case of violation of their rights related to data processing.
-The data subject may initiate court proceedings within 30 days from the communication of the decision or from the last day of the deadline, even if they do not agree with the decision made by Masterfield based on their objection to data processing.
+The data subject may bring an action before the courts against Masterfield in the event of a violation of their rights related to data processing.
+The data subject may initiate court proceedings within 30 days from the communication of the decision or from the last day of the deadline, even if they do not agree with the decision made by Masterfield in response to their objection.

-The court shall proceed with the matter without delay.
-The jurisdiction of the court is determined by the law.
-The lawsuit can be filed before the court of the data subject's domicile or residence, as chosen by the data subject.
+The court shall proceed in the matter without delay.
+Jurisdiction is determined by law.
+The claim may be filed before the court of the data subject’s domicile or residence, at the data subject’s choice.

-In case of harm resulting from the exercise of rights related to the processing of personal data, the data subject may initiate an investigation by submitting a complaint to the National Authority for Data Protection and Freedom of Information:
+In the event of harm arising from the exercise of rights related to the processing of personal data, the data subject may request an investigation by submitting a complaint to the National Authority for Data Protection and Freedom of Information:

 Headquarters: 9-11 Falk Miksa Street, Budapest, 1055 Hungary